siahyeelong/my-telegram-bot/README.md

 This README contains instructions of how you can clone and run the bot for your own use if you so wish to

+The bots are currently run on my home's Raspberry Pi 4.
+I have also included the startup script to start the bot upon reboot.

 ---